jloosli/ecclespark-info/content/_index.md

 ## Stake Conference

+Stake conference links can be found at https://www.ogdeneaststake.com/

 * **Saturday June 12th - 6pm-7:30pm Evening Session**
   This session will be **broadcast to the entire stake** and **18-30 year olds, single and married are invited to attend in person at the stake center**.